 Considerations Before Breast Cancer Surgery

 When faced with breast cancer surgery, your cosmetic outcomes could be regarded as a secondary concern, but where possible, postoperative deformities can be anticipated and avoided.

 Often the best time for breast aesthetics to be considered is during the initial surgery as it may be more difficult to correct a deformity, especially after radiotherapy.

-An oncoplastic approach will be considered in every patient.
-Factors that lead to successful Oncoplastic Breast Surgery are:
+An oncoplastic approach will be considered in every patient, but it is not always necessary.
+Factors to consider include